jorzel/hashnode/cmelbedrf000202la5ucxgo3w.md

         pass
 ```

 This approach makes the Notifications Context unstable.
-Every time we want to send a new type of notification, the Notifications Context needs to change to handle the new event.
+Every time we want to send a new type of notification, the Notifications Context needs to be updated to handle the new event type.

 #### Option 2: Notifications Upstream